Cratis Shannon - Obituary

 Max has now boldly gone before us leaving his family and friends to "Live Long and Prosper"

-Memorial donations may be made to: Speed Art Museum, FEAT Families for Effective Autism Treatment.
+Memorial donations may be made to the Speed Art Museum or FEAT, Families for Effective Autism Treatment.

 A Celebration of Max's life will be held at a later date.